Environmental Expertise. Career Clarity.

 No GRE or LSAT required to apply.
 Get started by emailing our admissions team today at email@example.com.

-Loyola’s MENV degree requires completion of 30 semester credit hours and a thesis paper of publishable quality.
-The thesis requirement may be completed as part of an environmental course or by taking Legal Research.
+Loyola’s MEL degree requires completion of 30 semester credit hours and a thesis paper of publishable quality.
+The thesis requirement may be completed as part of an environmental course or by taking the graduate seminar in Health and Environment.

 All applicants are automatically considered for merit-based scholarships, with consideration weighted toward their academic achievements and relevant professional experience.